Last month we focused on the third foundational concept of building connection with your dog; trust and negative space.

 This behavior is more difficult than the other two and it deserves more patience and thought.
-But, since I’ve begun using this style of training with my clients and my own dogs, an amazing thing happens; dogs who benefit from a shift to connection in training actually want to be near their person more often without being asked and they are more trusting of the person’s choices when out and about.
+But, since I’ve begun using this style of training with my clients and my own dogs, an amazing thing happens; dogs who benefit from a shift to connection in training actually want to be near their person more often without being asked.
+The are also more trusting of the person’s choices when out and about.
 They are calm and observant.

-By that, I mean, a dog who only comes when called because “come” is a cue (like a trick) and results in some sort of reward will have learned the value of coming or not coming after he’s told.
+A dog who only comes when called because “come” is a cue (like a trick).
+This results in some sort of reward only learned the value of coming or not coming after you ask.
 He’ll weigh the benefit of what he may or may not get when he actually does come against whatever’s happening now; investigation, rolling in something stinky, following a scent, daydreaming, etc. He’s learned to work the system, and rightfully so.

-The dog lucky enough to live with a person who’s shifted to a focus on connection is learning that his person is keen to his set of rewards and is using them more thoughtfully and with much greater relevance.
+The dog lucky enough to live with a person who’s shifted to a focus on connection learns that his person is keen to his set of rewards.
+He also sees you use them more thoughtfully and with much greater relevance.

 His owner still requires behavioral things of him, but he also gives behavioral allowances.
-Those allowances deposit cumulatively in the connection account, and when it’s time to actually ask for harder behavior, it’s more consistent, more readily given, and a greater level of performance can be achieved more organically.
+Those allowances deposit cumulatively in the connection account.
+When it’s time to actually ask for harder behavior, it’s more consistent, more readily given, and can achieve greater level of performance more organically.

 Walking with regard, covered in a previous installment and in a video on my Facebook Page, “Walking with Regard, Truman”, sets a perfect foundation for a better recall.
 Start there.